 I also have moderation alerts set up for about 50 keywords – my niche tends to have a LOT of spammers, so I'm extra diligent.

-How do I grow my Facebook group fast?
+How To grow A Facebook group fast

 Here are my best tips for sustainable Facebook group growth.